Simplified Sparse Attention via Gist Tokens: Introduction

 \section{Introduction}

-Attention can capture rich interdependencies across a context, at the cost of quadratic complexity.
-However, in many realistic long-context settings, these dependencies are highly structured rather than uniformly dense.
-Treating all tokens as fully interacting with one another is therefore both computationally inefficient and misaligned with the underlying structure of the data.
-Thus, we ask,

-Long-context modeling has emerged as a critical capability for next-generation large language models (LLMs), driven by diverse real-world applications including in-depth reasoning~\citep{zelikman2022star, guo2025deepseek}, repository-level code generation~\citep{zhang2023repocoder}, and multi-turn autonomous agent systems~\citep{park2023generative}.
-However, the quadratic computational cost of standard attention mechanisms poses a fundamental challenge for scaling to long sequences.
-As context lengths grow from thousands to millions of tokens, the attention computation becomes increasingly dominant in the overall cost, presenting significant obstacles for both training and inference.
+Long-context modeling has emerged as a critical capability for next-generation large language models (LLMs), driven by diverse real-world applications including in-depth reasoning~\citep{zelikman2022star, guo2025deepseek}, repository-level software engineering~\citep{zhang2023repocoder,yang2024sweagent}, and multi-turn autonomous agent systems~\citep{alphaevolve2025,liu2026skydiscover}.
+However, as context lengths grows, the attention computation becomes increasingly dominant in the overall cost, presenting significant obstacles for both training and inference.

-{For example,} in retrieval-augmented generation (RAG), the context typically consists of multiple retrieved documents, most of which are irrelevant to a given query, yet standard attention still performs full cross-document interactions.
-This leads not only to unnecessary computation, but also to a poor inductive bias.

-Sparse attention offers a promising direction for mitigating this bottleneck.
+Sparse attention offers a promising way to mitigate this bottleneck at inference time.
 By restricting each query to attend to only a subset of keys, sparse methods can substantially reduce the cost of attention while preserving model capabilities.
-Existing approaches can be broadly categorized along two axes: \emph{when} sparsity is introduced (inference-only versus training-time) and \emph{how} relevant tokens are identified (fixed patterns versus learned selection).
+Existing approaches can be broadly categorized along two axes: methods that apply sparsity at inference time and methods that also introduce sparsity during training.